 After you come to grips with the spectacle of destruction, death and loss starts the weigh on your mind.
 For instance, this large wall holds the remains of people who died on that day.

 At this time, the idea that people died here is apparent – but soon those deaths are put into perspective.
-As you progress through the museum, the lives lost are given names and faces.
+As you progress through the September 11th Memorial, the lives lost are given names and faces.
 You learn about their day, the horrors they faced, and, perhaps most heart-wrenching, the people impacted by their death.

 Certainly, people died on 9/11.
 But people also survived.
 They lived.
 They escaped.
 One of the first artifacts added to the museum were the “Survivors’ Stairs.”
 These stairs were essential for hundreds of people trying to get away from the area.
 These stairs led them to safety but also served as an important link in and out of Ground Zero for the long recovery and repair process.

 There is plenty of wreckage to display.
-If you didn’t already know, these buildings were made up of a lot of steel.
+If you didn’t already know, there was a lot of steel in these buildings.

 1973’s Dedication Day plaque remains as a testament to the workers who built the twin towers.
 I can only imagine the surprise on the recovery worker’s face who happened upon this in the rubble.